 Simply setting your personal goals is not a strategy.
 You have to be a biased action person.
 You need to act on your action plan.
 You must be disciplined and ignore distractions.
 In life, we can only achieve our goals through sacrifices.

 Here are a few things you can do:

 - Starting something new

-In summary, according to research conducted by the University of Scranton in the United States, only 8% of people achieve their new year goals.
-Also, the most common reason people fail in life is not lack of dreams or goals but failure to take action.
-It is similar differences that exist between successful and less successful people.
+In summary, according to research by the University of Scranton in the United States, only 8% of people achieve their new year goals.
+Also, the most common reason people fail in life is not a lack of dreams or goals but a failure to take action.
+Similar differences exist between successful and less successful people.